noisebridge/UnicornMigration/README.md

 If you are interested in contributing please see
 https://github.com/noisebridge/UnicornMigration/blob/main/design.md
-For the intended server design/layout.
+For the intended server design doc.

 ### Test/Configure